DeMoehn/aws-templates/lambda/lambda-api-gateway/README.md

 - You should now see the "Stage Editor" and a blue box on top that says "Invoke URL: <URL>"
 - Click the URL, a new window should open and you should see; "Hello from Lambda"
 - You just created a GET endpoint for your own API that calls your own Lambda function

+### Cleanup

+- Delete the Lambda Function
+- Delete the API Gateway